Reasonable Suspicion Checklist for DOT-Regulated Employers

 Employers often use reasonable suspicion drug testing to detect possible drug use in their workplaces.
 To use reasonable suspicion to perform drug testing, management must prove their reasonable belief that drugs could have caused the observed behavior.

-Reasonable suspicion drug testing meets the same guidelines as to reasonable cause drug testing; however, reasonable suspicion drug testing does not require management to know any specific incident that caused them reasonable concern.
+Reasonable suspicion drug and alcohol testing meets the same guidelines as reasonable cause drug testing; however, reasonable suspicion drug testing does not require management to know any specific incident that caused them reasonable concern.
 Instead, it is a belief or assumption about certain actions, behaviors, or occurrences which causes the reasonable belief that drug use may have occurred due to these events’ circumstances.

 The following is an example of a reasonable suspicion checklist: